tomneda/DABstar/README.md

 I will also not provide any precompiled setup packages, yet.

+## Changes in DABstar version 1.3.0

+- Further many refactorings and some fixes made.
+- Many adaption regarding waterfall display (there is still room for improvement in the coloring).
+- Some UI adaptions.
+- Internal resources packed, so the executable footprint got smaller.
+- The combo boxes in the **Scope Plot** are stored persistently.
+- Remove **Scan Mode** selector and no asking for storing scan data to facilitate the scanning process.
+- Change the default coloring after first installation of the different spectrum plots.
+- New pause slide.

 ## Changes in DABstar version 1.2.0

 ### What is new?

 - Many code and UI refactorings made and some minor fixes.